I'm on Windows and GCS doesn't start! How come?

 How can I convert old GCS files to the current format?

 This depends greatly on just how old the file is.
-Files made prior to the v4.20 release need to be
+Files made prior to the v4.20 release need to be converted

-converted using the program found here:
+using the program found here: GCS JSON

-convert them to the v4.20 format.
+Updater.
+This will convert them to the v4.20 format.

 Files created before v4.30 need to be converted using the v4.37.1 release.
-Either open and save each
+Either open and save each file with

-file with GCS v4.37.1 or you can use the command-line option to convert a bunch of files at once.
+GCS v4.37.1 or you can use the command-line option to convert a bunch of files at once.

-Once GCS v5.x.x can open the file, you can save it from GCS v5.x.x to have it stored in the current
+Once GCS v5.x.x can open the file, you can save it from GCS v5.x.x to have it stored in the current format.

 How do I convert my all of my User Library data files to the current file format?

-If you don't want to manually load and then save each data file to convert it to the current file format,
+If you don't want to manually load and then save each data file to convert it to the current file format, you

-computer's operating system.
+operating system.

 Warning: Misusing the command-line can seriously damage your operating system.
-Unless you know what
+Unless you know what you're

-you're doing, proceed carefully and don't deviate from the instructions below.
+doing, proceed carefully and don't deviate from the instructions below.

 - Backup your User Library.

-typing "Command Prompt" in the Windows search bar and clicking on the first result.
+"Command Prompt" in the Windows search bar and clicking on the first result.

-- Issue the convert command by typing:
+Issue the convert command:

 "PATH_TO_GCS" --convert "PATH_TO_USER_LIBRARY"

 substituting the full paths to GCS and the User Library as appropriate.
-Note that you should make
+Note that you should make sure the

-sure the paths have quotes around them as shown above, in case they contain spaces.
+paths have quotes around them as shown above, in case they contain spaces.

 On Windows, the path to GCS might look like this: